 Enter the root user password when prompted.

-Next, let create the database using the above dummy values mentioned.
+Next, let’s create the database using the above dummy values mentioned.

-The command will create the database along with the MySQL user and password for WordPress.
-After last exit;, you’ll be exited from MySQL and back to SSH shell.
+The command will create the database, MySQL user, and password for WordPress.
+After the last exit;, you’ll be exited from MySQL and back to the SSH shell.

-Alert: Do not use the above dummy values, make sure that live site has unique MySQL credentials.
+Alert: Do not use the above dummy values; ensure that the live site has unique MySQL credentials.

 You can refer to this detailed guide on creating a MySQL database and user for WordPress.